 7. Under Trail - Area of Law, select a Category - Education Law.

 8. Select the Source(s) you want to search--for instance, Federal and State Education Law Cases.

-9. Click on the red box labeled OK - Continue.
+9. Click on the red box labeled OK - Continue

 10. In the Search Terms box, type your search (a word or phrase, such as teacher termination or student free speech.)

-12. Click the red Search box.
+12. Click the word Search in the red search box.

 13. Mark any items you want to email or download.